-This new kind of battery could keep a phone charged for five days
+This new kind of battery could keep a phone powered for five days

 The result is a battery that doesn’t see a drop in capacity or performance over short periods of time; researchers say this Li-S battery keeps a 99% efficiency for more than 200 cycles.
 It’s difficult to put this in perspective since there aren’t any Li-S batteries currently available on the market, but according to a 2017 paper published in the journal Energies, Li-S batteries at that time had a “typical cycle life,” or the number of complete charges a battery can support before its capacity falls under 80%, that rarely exceeded 100 cycles.
 Basically, you could only recharge them 100 times before they stopped holding as much power as they initially could.

 With this new battery, your smartphone could stay charged for five consecutive days, according to the researchers.
 It could also power an electric vehicle for more than 600 miles on a single charge.
 Currently, eight electric vehicle models can drive more than 200 miles on a single charge, with the Tesla Model S topping the list with the ability to go 370 miles on one charge; other manufactured EVs tap out around 250 miles.
-(The revamped Tesla Roadster, for which production is set to start in 2020, will reportedly have a 620 mile range from its battery pack.)
+(The revamped Tesla Roadster, for which production is set to start in 2020, will reportedly have a 620-mile range from its battery pack.)
 Shaibani sees the Li-S battery as something that will transform how phones, cars, computers, and even solar grids are manufactured in the future.
 “Our research team has received more than $2.5 million in funding from government and international industry partners to trial this battery technology in cars and grids from this year,” she says in a statement.

-This Li-S battery would also be cheaper to produce, have a smaller environmental footprint than those currently on the market, and would also lead to less hazardous waste, the researchers say.
+This Li-S battery would also be cheaper to produce, have a smaller environmental footprint than those currently on the market, and lead to less hazardous waste, the researchers say.
 As Shaibani told New Scientist, “In order to have much cheaper energy and more ethical batteries, we need a radically new energy storage system.”
 Some of the world’s largest lithium battery manufacturers in China and Europe have said they’re interested in upscaling production of these Li-S batteries, according to Monash University, and further testing of them will take place in Australia early this year.